cheshire-cat-ai/docs/mkdocs/administrators/architecture.md

 ## Admin Portal

-As default the Admin Portal connect to the core using `localhost` and the port exposed to the container, this value can be customized using [environment variables](env-variables.md#core_host).
-The port is the only one exposed by the `cheshire_cat_core` image.
+The Admin Portal connects to the core using `localhost` through the port exposed when the container was created, this value can be customized using [environment variables](env-variables.md#core_host).
+This port is the only one exposed by the `cheshire_cat_core` image.

 ## Logging